 The ZenBook 3 Deluxe with the new 8th-gen CPU is an admirable — and improved — performer.

-While the Core i7-8550U’s 924 seconds was an improvement over the 1,020 seconds scored by the otherwise identical Core i7-7500U model, it fell considerably short of the Yoga 920’s 613 seconds.
-The Dell XPS 13 — also a thin machine — managed a very similar 913 seconds.
+While the Core i7-8550U’s 924 seconds was an improvement over the 1,020 seconds scored by the otherwise identical Core i7-7500U model, it fell considerably short of the Yoga 920’s score.
+The 2017 Dell XPS 13 — also a thin machine — managed a very similar 913 seconds.
 Simply put, Asus clearly had to throttle the CPU a bit to keep heat under control, and so the overall performance improvement isn’t quite as significant in the thinner machine.

 Nevertheless, the ZenBook 3 Deluxe with the new CPU is an admirable performer.
 It’s not going to slow you down during day-to-day productivity tasks, it has enough headroom to run the entire Microsoft Office suite simultaneously — with several massive spreadsheets and Word documents open at the same time.
 It does start to chug when running a bunch of applications alongside a normal load of browser tabs, however.
 Yes, all those Reddit tabs are essential and work-related.

-Hard drive performance isn’t exactly a marquee feature, but it’s critical, especially for a laptop like the ZenBook 3 Deluxe.
+Storage performance isn’t exactly a marquee feature, but it’s critical, especially for a laptop like the ZenBook 3 Deluxe.
 This thing is designed to be carried everywhere, which means it’ll end up doing a little bit of everything.
-The Asus ZenBook 3 Deluxe ships with a 512GB SSD, and it’s quick on its feet.
+The Asus ZenBook 3 Deluxe ships with a 512GB PCIe SSD, and it’s quick on its feet.
 Hitting a read speed of 1,349 megabytes per second, and a write speed of 1,285 MB/s, the ZenBook’s SSD is more than capable of taking on with almost about anything you throw at it.

 Intel HD vs. Intel Iris